Addressing ADHD Perfectionism And Anxiety And Their Impacts On Mental Health

 Getty/Halfpoint Images

-3 tips that may help you overcome ADHD perfectionism
+3 tips that may help you manage ADHD perfectionism and related anxiety

 Understanding the impact that perfectionism can have may only be one part of coping with this element of ADHD.
 In many cases, it can be helpful to observe your thought patterns and adjust your behavior to overcome this potentially harmful mindset.
-Below are three tips that may help you address ADHD perfectionism.
+Below are three tips that may help you address perfectionistic behaviors related to ADHD.

 1. Set reasonable expectations

 In many cases, the foundation of ADHD perfectionism is unrealistic goals or expectations.
 When a person creates standards for themselves or their work that are difficult (or impossible) to attain, they may overwork themselves to achieve them.
-By setting reasonable expectations for oneself, a person with ADHD may experience a higher level of satisfaction with both themselves and their work.
+Finding ways to manage high expectations, such as by setting reasonable expectations for oneself from the start, a person with ADHD may experience a higher level of satisfaction with both themselves and their work.
 In addition, reasonable goals may enable a person to achieve more significant results over time.

 What you intend to achieve